Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand building regulation control as it applies to property transactions.
-This article covers the following syllabus points:
+For SQE1, you are required to understand building regulation control as it applies to property transactions, with a focus on the following syllabus points:

 - The distinction between planning permission and building regulation approval